 - No, although your employer will be obliged to enrol you into a pension, you have the right to come out of it.

-Will I have to contribute to a secondary pension if I am on supplementary benefit?
+Will I have to contribute to a secondary pension if I am on Income Support?

-- If you are on supplementary benefit and are in paid work, your employer will have to enrol you into a qualifying pension scheme.
+- If you are on Income Support and are in paid work, your employer will have to enrol you into a qualifying pension scheme.
 You will have the choice as to whether to stay in the scheme or come out of it.
 Any contributions you make will be ignored for the purpose of calculating your benefit.

 Who decides how much I contribute?

 - The States will set the contribution rate.
 The outline proposal is that you should start paying 1% of your earnings in the first year, increasing to 6.5% in over a period of seven years.
 It's proposed that your employer should start paying 1%, increasing to 3.5%.